cmndrsn/mer-quality/content/survey-items.md

 -   What are the data domains (e.g., annotations, audio, lyrics, features, videos, movement, tags, etc.)?
 -   Is test data publicly available?
 -   Does the study use direct or indirect annotation methods?
 Direct annotation methods comprise participants ratings, whereas indirect methods include web scraping labels or algorithmic judgments.
--   What annotation framework is used? (affective circumplex, affect quadrants, basic emotions, aesthetic emotions, other).
+-   What annotation framework(s) is/are used?
--   Have the authors applied baseline models to this dataset?
+-   The estimated cost of establishing the dataset is reported.

 ### Intrinsic